Find your perfect college degree

 In the US, tuition fees range from $5,000 to $50,000 annually.
 This does not include potential costs for accommodation and transportation.

 It is also important to note that living on campus generally differs from earning a degree online, as it incurs additional costs for dining, books and supplies, and other miscellaneous expenses.
 A lot of US universities, fortunately, are committed to making education highly accessible.

 If you are planning to earn a business degree, it is always important to consider how to finance your education, especially when family support is not enough.
 Here are some strategies that you can take advantage of:

-1. Explore Financial Aid Options in the University
+1. Explore Financial Aid Options at the University

-You can consider applying for grants, with the Pell Grant as the most popular grant from the Federal Government.
+You can consider applying for grants, with the Pell Grant being the most popular grant from the federal government.
 FAFSA and private loans are also common options.

 2. Check if there are Available Employer Assistance